kiba/Writings/fac/chp10_the_wizard_of_oz.md

 Ozpin scrolled down the headlines related to the new kingdom.
 There was nothing in his myths and legend that would had foretold its arrival.

-Yet, the two founders knew about his secret.
-The Oz Illuminati they called it.
-They might have gotten away with their identity, but the headmaster...has...certain resources.

-When they agreed to a meeting, he offered to meet them at their capital.
+Mysteriously, he received an anonymous letter from them.
+He knew that, for all the precaution that the imperial couple took, their operational security was imperfect.
+This mistake allowed him to capitalize on this error and find the source.

+Under the guise of possibly establishing a new huntsmen academy, he arranged a meeting with them at their capital, Allothmy.

 He took a look at his scroll, watching the time.
-It was already late.
-Ozpin wasn't about to go back to the academy so soon, so he waited patiently.
+They were already thirty minutes late.
+The headmaster can hear the heated discussion coming from the room, though the sounds are muffled.
+So Ozpin patiently waited.

-Then, the door to the imperial office disgorged power suits that was very common to Mechatron, and nowhere else.
+Finally, the door to the imperial office disgorged power armor that was very common to Mechatron, and nowhere else.

-"Ah, welcome," a male voice said.
+"Ah, welcome," a male voice said as Ozpin entered the room.
 "I am very sorry for that.
 Very important meeting."

-"You must be emperor Karl Gearworth," he said.

-"Fall."

-"Maiden," Ozpin responded to the codeword.

-He could see the couples scanning the environment around them, tension high.

-"Come in this soundproof room."

-Ozpin walked in slowly.
+"You must be emperor Karl Gearworth," he said, sampling the names on his lip.
+By tradition, the names of a person was supposed to invoke a color, but Mechatron and their rulers really didn't hitch to present day traditions.
+They were supposedly survivor from an age long past, even before his knowledge of myths and legends.

+"You want to discuss establishing an academy, yes?"

+"And a letter among other things."
+The tension in the room went up at that mention.
+"You should soundproof your office.
+I heard voices through the wall."

-"Do you know who has the silver eyes?" the empress said.
+"I heard that every kingdom has a huntsman academy," the female empress said.

-"Ruby Rose," Ozpin answered.

-"Then you are who you are," Karl said.
-"Or to the extent that I can confirm it.
-I made sure to check with your office to see if you are gone.
-There are mind tricksters in this world, after all.
-How did you find who sent the message?"

-"I lived for a really long time.
-I knew all the ways one could obfuscate the origin of the sender, and all the ways to trace it," Ozpin answered.